What is the link between collagen and sleep?

 What is collagen?

-Collagen is an essential structural protein found abundantly in our body.
+Collagen is an essential structural protein abundantly present in our body.
 It accounts for about 30% of the total proteins in the body and plays a crucial role in the formation and maintenance of the structure of the skin, hair, nails, joints, and bones.

 Discover everything you need to know about collagen to better understand its importance.